rocrill/velo_city/README.md

 ## Features to implement in future

-  * An inventory management system so that the quantity of each product is entered when a product is added to the site, so that when all of the product's reserves have been purchased the product appeasr as no longer available on the site.
+  * An inventory management system so that the quantity of each product is entered when a product is added to the site, so that when all of the product's reserves have been purchased the product appears as no longer available on the site.
   * The blog posts could be linked to relevant products as a marketing strategy, e.g. a post on how to take up endurance cycling could be linked to the site's most popular endurance bike.
-  * As the site developmed, multiple images per product would be added.
+  * As the site developed, multiple images per product would be added.
+  * The search feature will be expanded to allow a user to search by category.

 # Technologies Used